Opioid Overdose: Causes, Signs, and Treatment

 Once Naloxone is administered, make sure someone remains with the affected individual until help arrives.
 In case the individual stops breathing, perform CPR if trained properly.

-Lastly, it is important that with the treatment that the individual receives post-overdose care, they also received Medication-Assisted Treatment (MAT).
+Lastly, it is important that with the Drug Detox Treatment that the individual receives post-overdose care, they also receive Medication-Assisted Treatment (MAT), one of the effective opioid overdose treatments.
 MAT is a fusion approach of medication and behavioral counseling, which accounts for the holistic approach to the care of the disorder.

 Back to top